cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

    --denoise_model: the folder containing the pre-trained models.
    ```

-   The recommended patch size is 200 × 200 × 80 pixels, which can achieve the optimal performance.
+   The recommended patch size is 200 × 200 × 80 pixels.
 Put the pth model and yaml file in `./pth` path.
 The default name of ONNX file name is the model file name.

-   We also provide pre-trained ONNX model, which can be found in `./model` .
+   We also provide a pre-trained ONNX model in `./model` .
 The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are  200 × 200 × 40 pixels and 200 × 200 × 80 pixels, respectively.
-The calcium imaging data used for training these model were captured by our customized two-photon microscope on mouse spines:
+The calcium imaging data used for training these model were captured by our customized two-photon microscope:

 ​    *Key imaging parameters of training data:*